-Landlords must make sure the Gas Safety inspection process is carried out at least once a year.
-The inspection must be carried out by by a certified Gas Safe Registry registered tradesperson.
-A Gas Safety inspection usually takes no more than a couple of hours dependent of the number of appliance.
-Typically the Gas Safety Registered plumbing engineer will charge landlords either by gas appliance or time.
+Landlords must make sure the gas safety inspection process is carried out at least once a year.
+The inspection must be carried out by by a certified Gas Safe Register registered trades person.
+A gas safety inspection usually takes no more than a couple of hours dependent of the number of appliance.
+Typically the Gas Safe registered plumbing engineer will charge landlords either by gas appliance or time.

-Prices for Gas Safety Certificates have increased significantly over recent years.
+Costs for Gas Safety Certificates have increased significantly over recent years.
 Plumbers are in short supply and plumbing work costs are forever increasing.
-Expect a registered Gas Safety plumbing engineer to charge upwards of £60 for a basic gas boiler and gas oven check and certification.
+Expect a registered Gas Safe plumbing engineer to charge upwards of £60 for a basic gas boiler and gas oven check and certification.
 For their money a landlord will be issued with a gas safety certificate which remains valid for twelve months.

 - The date of the gas safety check

 - The address of the gas appliance installation

 - The name and address of the landlord or his agent

 - A description of the location of each gas appliance checked for the landlord

 - Confirmation that the gas safety check complies with the rules laid down in the Gas Safety Regulations

 - Name and signature of the individual who carried out the gas safety check and their company’s registration number with the health and safety executive

 - confirmation that the safety check has included an examination of the matters referred to in paragraphs (a) to (d) of regulation 26(9) of the Gas Safety (Installation and Use) Regulations 1998